 All pregnant women are offered some form of screening for Down Syndrome, Trisomy 13, and Trisomy 18.
-This can be accomplished by drawing your blood.
+This can be accomplished by drawing your blood either alone or in combination with specific ultrasound measurements.
 In terms of non-invasive testing, all patients will have a late first trimester ultrasound between 10-14 weeks.
 The first trimester ultrasound cannot detect all abnormalities but can screen for major structural anomalies.

-You may have heard of nuchal translucency, cell-free fetal DNA, or NIPT testing (which has many brand names).
+Coupled with the first trimester ultrasound, we offer bloodwork as well.
+You may have heard of the first trimester screen, nuchal translucency, cell-free fetal DNA, or NIPT testing (which has many brand names).
 With all the different genetic screening options, it can be confusing to understand which one is appropriate for you.
+The main differences between them are summarized below:

-Test Information Cost Cell-free fetal DNA (cfDNA), also called non- invasive prenatal testing (NIPT) Maternal blood draw after 10 weeks (depending on the test) 99% detection rate for Down Syndrome Cost will be dependent on insurance Our testing partner offers cost reduction options based on your insurance plan including out-of-pocket pricing if there is no insurance coverage.
+Test Information Cost First trimester screen and nuchal translucency Maternal blood draw and ultrasound between 12-13 weeks 82-87% detection rate for Down Syndrome Carries a 5% false positive rate Covered by most insurances Cell-free fetal DNA (cfDNA), also called non- invasive prenatal testing (NIPT) Maternal blood draw after 10 weeks (depending on the test) 99% detection rate for Down Syndrome Cost will be dependent on insurance This is a test that we refer out to our maternal-fetal medicine partners.